Home » Travel & Outdoors » Things to Do in the Badlands South Dakota

 Junior Paleontologist Program

-Kids (and adults!) can earn a badge by completing fun, educational activities.
+Kids (and adults) can earn a badge by completing fun, educational activities.
 This program teaches participants how to identify different types of fossils, the importance of leaving fossils in place, and the geological history of the Badlands.
 It’s a great way to engage deeply with the park’s prehistoric past.

 5. Scenic Drives: Badlands and Beyond